If you think that your lead magnets are sufficient for turning leads into users, I’ve got some bad use.

 If a lead hadn’t originally used your service because they were on the fence about the price, 50% off the first three months might just be enough to push them over the edge.

-Personalising emails along these lines might be difficult for B2B SaaS with a large number of customers, but many startups tend to have a small client base.
+Personalising emails along these lines might be difficult for software with a large number of customers, but many startups tend to have a small client base.

 As a result, researching your leads previous engagement with your company is time well spent.